top of page

 Affordability Score: 2/5

 When our members first scored El Paseo de Saratoga in October 2020, the project proposed 147 on-site affordable units, roughly 15% of the total number of units.
-The newly amended plans we reviewed in June 2024 reduced the number of affordable units to zero, with the developer instead opting to pay San Jose’s in lieu fee.
+The new plans call for only 39 affordable units, just 5% of the total unit count.
 This decision is extremely disappointing.
 Our members strongly support building on-site, integrated, affordable housing.
 The current plans move the project in the completely opposite, wrong direction.
 This developer made a strong, noble commitment for years to build affordable housing in West San Jose on this site.
 Our members want them to fulfill that commitment.

 October 2020 Score = 4